syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 ray up configuration.yaml
 ```

-For option 2, we will have provided a Ray docker-compose template in which we can change the image version.
+For option 2, we will have provided a Ray docker compose template in which we can change the image version.
 Please make sure the correct image is either loaded in using `docker load` or already pulled using `docker pull`.
 We can change the following part of the `docker-compose-head.yaml` file.
 For the head node, we will change the image version to the latest version:

 ```[yaml]
 services: